-Malaysian income tax is calculated at the statutory tax rate of 25% (2012: 25%) of the estimated taxable profit for the year.
+Malaysian income tax is calculated at the statutory tax rate of 25% (2013: 25%) of the estimated taxable profit for the year.
 Taxation for other jurisdictions is calculated at the rates prevailing in the relevant jurisdictions.

-The Budget 2014 announced on 25 October 2013 reduced the corporate income tax rate from 25% to 24% with effect from year of assessment 2016.
+The Budget 2014 announced on October 25, 2013 reduced the corporate income tax rate from 25% to 24% with effect from year of assessment 2016.
+The real property gains tax (RPGT) is also revised to 30% for disposal within the first three years, 20% within the fourth year, 15% within the fifth year and 5% from sixth year onwards, on gains from the disposal of real property effective January 1, 2014.
 Accordingly, the applicable tax rates to be used for the measurement of any applicable deferred tax will be the expected rates.